 The National Occupational Classification (NOC) is the nationally accepted reference on occupations in Canada.
 It organizes over 40,000 job titles into 500 occupational group descriptions.
 It is used daily by thousands of people to compile, analyze and communicate information about occupations, and to understand the jobs found throughout Canada’s labour market.
 This program provides skills training that falls within the duties described in the following: NOC 3234.

-- Graduation from an accredited Primary Care Paramedicine (Level One) program or equivalent
+- Graduation from a CMA accredited 2-year Canadian Primary Care Paramedicine program or equivalent

 - Criminal Record Check (Vulnerable Sector) with no findings of guilt.
 (Keep a copy of your criminal records check for your records.)